-On separate occasions during the past month the Sanaium Board of Manitoba was are recipient of gifts from two "Schipeg organizations.
-The hist was the donation on February 18 of seven standard wheelchairs from the Winnipeg Alumnae of the Alpha Delta Deforority; the second was the presentation on March 2 of ar\$3,000 cheque from the Associated Canadian Travellers, Winnipeg Club.
+On separate occasions during the past month the Sanaium Board of Manitoba was re recipient of gifts from two tipeg organizations.
+The first was the donation on February 18 of seven standard wheelchairs from the Winnipeg Alumnae of the Alpha Delta P orority; the second was the

+Lentation on March 2 of a $\phi$ 3,000 cheque from the Associated Canadian Travellers, Winnipeg Club.